bob-606/5.easa.fi/README.md

 ## 150. Which constructive feature provides longitudinal stability to an airplane in normal configuration (empennage at tail)?
-Which constructive feature provides longitudinal stability to an airplane in normal configuration (empennage at tail)?
 - Differential aileron deflection
 - ***Downforce at the elevator***
 - Positive wing dihedral